 Duration: 8 weeks

 Health assessment is the blueprint for a patient’s care.
-Through a systematic method of collecting patient data, health care providers can determine a patient’s current and ongoing health status, predict risks to health and identify health-promoting activities.
-NRHL 507 Advanced Physical Assessment builds upon your previous health assessment experience to provide the foundation for advanced roles in nursing.
+Through a systematic method of collecting patient data, healthcare providers can determine a patient’s current and ongoing health status, predict risks to health and identify health-promoting activities.
+NRHL 507 Advanced Health Assessment builds upon your previous health assessment experience to provide the foundation for advanced roles in nursing.

 What You’ll Learn in NRHL 507